UWTMGIS/TGIS504_Wi21/lab-3a/instructions.md

 2. In Part B (next week), you will build the back end database to store collected data, using a table-based, SQL compatible Carto database.
 3. In Part C (two weeks), you will refine the form used to collect non-spatial attribute data in the front end tool using XLS Form.

-At the end of Lab 3, you will have a map-centric, SQL-based web-based data collection tool designed for a data collection scenario of your choice.
+At the end of Lab 3, you will have a map-centric, SQL-based data collection tool designed for a data collection scenario of your choice.
 Parts A & B of this lab are based on [this collaborative mapping tutorial](http://132.72.155.230:3838/js/collaborative-mapping.html), with modifications by myself.

 *Technology stack for Lab 3a*